 How Many Days Do You Need at Lassen Volcanic National Park?

-Plan to spend 2-3 days at Lassen Volcanic National Park.
-This is enough time to do the scenic drive, hike a few of the best trails, and make a quick day trip to Burney Falls State Park.
+2-3 days is enough time to do the scenic drive, hike a few of the best trails, and make a quick day trip to the neighboring Burney Falls State Park.

-If you don’t like hiking, you only really need a day at Lassen to do the scenic drive and visit the main highlights.
+If you don’t like hiking, you only really need 1 day at Lassen to do the scenic drive and visit the main highlights.

 Helpful Tips for Visiting Lassen Volcanic National Park